Telstra International Privacy Statement

 What are your rights?

-Depending on the jurisdiction where you are located, you may be entitled to various data subject rights you can:
+Depending on the jurisdiction where you are located, you may be entitled to various data subject rights to:

-- Request access and obtain a copy of the personal information that we hold about you.
+- Request access and obtain a copy of the personal information that we hold about you, including whether it has been sold or shared.

 - Request for us to rectify, correct or update any personal information that we hold about you.